 Another important question, will it hurt?
 Extraction is easier in young people when the roots are less developed.
 The degree of impaction will also dictate the ease of extraction.
 In general, the easier it is to extract the tooth, the easier the healing will be.

 In general, most patients elect to be asleep for wisdom teeth extraction.
 It is not necessary, but a choice to be discussed with Drs.
-LeCuyer, Amato or Guerrero or the local oral surgeon we refer you to.
+LeCuyer or Amato or the local oral surgeon we refer you to.

 In most cases, we do not have adequate space for our wisdom teeth.
 If that is the case, it is best to extract your wisdom teeth to prevent future problems or correct current problems.
 If the jaw has adequate space, wisdom teeth may not be necessary to remove.
 This is an excellent question to discuss with Drs.
 LeCuyer, Amato at your next dental visit.